OSU: 228 interim suspensions issued to students said to have hosted or attended parties and large gatherings

 COLUMBUS (WCMH) — Officials with The Ohio State University continue to crack down on large off-campus parties and gatherings.

-Many students who live off-campus told NBC4 that they thought their neighborhoods seemed quieter this past weekend, compared to normal weekends.
+Many students who live off-campus said they thought their neighborhoods seemed quieter this past weekend, compared to normal weekends.

 On Friday, the university issued the following statement regarding off-campus parties and gatherings: